view_context: Dynamic page

 Provide a conclusion that follows the narrated sequence of events.

-Build on to partner’s ideas.
-Seek to genuinely understand what peers are saying, and then build on.
+Build onto a partner's ideas.
+Seek to genuinely understand what peers are saying and then build upon it.

 Paraphrase to make meaning.
 Paraphrase what others are saying in order to keep track of key ideas in a discussion.